 With an astounding list of credits as an actor, (The Mind’s Eye, We Are Still Here) writer, (Wendigo, The Last Winter) and producer (Stake Land, I Sell The Dead) Larry Fessenden is a legend in indie horror circles.
 As a writer and director, he’s given us the likes of Habit and The Last Winter.
 He hasn’t directed a feature since 2013’s poorly received Beneath which he didn’t write.
 He seems to have learned from that, and he’s written the script for his latest directorial effort, the modern-day Frankenstein tale Depraved.

-Adam is the creation of Henry (David Call, Dark Was The Night) a brilliant but PTSD damaged surgeon.
-Things become tense as Henry’s less than ethical partner Polidori (Joshua Leonard, The Blair Witch Project, Teenage Cocktail) seeks to cash in on the research behind Adam’s creation.
+Adam is the creation of Henry (David Call, Dark Was The Night) a brilliant but PTSD-damaged surgeon.
+Things become tense as Henry’s less than ethical partner Polidori (Joshua Leonard, The Blair Witch Project, Torn Hearts) seeks to cash in on the research behind Adam’s creation.

 Those looking for a traditional monster movie are going to be disappointed.
 Depraved is more of a drama in the style of films such as Bride of Frankenstein.
 The real monsters are the humans, most obviously the manipulative biomedical CEO Polidori.
 Henry is manipulated by Polidori and is clouded by his PTSD but he’s still far from a good person.
 He refers to Adam as “it” to his face, talks about ending the experiment when he can hear it, etc. He’s even willing to be a party to murder.